ClariceBoldDev/M1-JavelinPolishers/README.md

 I would like to thank my mentor for being approachable, helpful and on the ball!

-I would like to thank my cohort facilitator for keeping my interest and helping the team grow.
+I would like to thank my cohort facilitator for keeping my interest and helping the team grow, those weekly planners made a world of difference in the first few weeks!

 A big thanks to Code Institute staff for all their help

-I couldnt have found out have the stuff I needed without slack and the community of students, mentors, staff and alumni and my peers who helped me get keep going!
+I couldnt have found out half the infomation I needed without slack and the community of students, mentors, staff and alumni and my peers who helped me get keep going!